-These handmade ceramic tile coasters were a DIY birthday gift for my sister Krista who just redecorated her TV room to be more modern and mostly white with turquoise accents.
-She got help from a super affordable online-only design service called CopyCatChic.com that charges a nominal fee for a custom design board, product links and a scaled floor plan to your room’s dimensions.
+We made these handmade ceramic tile coasters as a DIY birthday gift for my sister Krista who just redecorated her TV room to be more modern.
+She got help from a super affordable online-only design service called CopyCatChic.com that charges a nominal fee for a custom design board, product links, and a scaled floor plan to your room’s dimensions.
 Here’s Krista’s custom board for her living room design:

-So for Krista’s birthday I got her a West Elm cream throw for her couch and Elise and I made these ceramic tile coasters – they add to the room, yes?
+So for Krista’s birthday I got her a West Elm cream throw for her new couch and Elise and I made these DIY ceramic tile coasters – they add to the room, yes?

-I like that this ceramic tile coaster gift is warm and personal without looking TOO handmade if you know what I mean.
+I like that this ceramic tile coaster DIY gift is warm and personal without looking TOO handmade if you know what I mean.
 The key with using kid’s artwork on stuff like this is to keep it simple, like Elise’s monochromatic fingerpainting shown here.
-Otherwise these tile coasters would scream “kiddie artwork in my adult room” – not the goal.
+Otherwise these DIY tile coasters would scream “kiddie artwork in my adult room” – not the goal.